WPProbe: A Pragmatic Approach to Detecting WordPress Plugins

 I’m not a Go developer.
 I have little experience with the language.
 So yes, the WPProbe code is probably not perfect, but it works pretty well.
 The main goal was to make something that just works.

 I’m not a sysadmin either.
-I used one single Docker instance for everything.
+The first version used one single Docker instance for everything.
 The full scan took almost two weeks (because of bad plugins, container crashes, slow DB startup, etc.).
-I didn’t publish the lab to avoid abuse, but the method is here if anyone wants to rebuild it.
+This has since been replaced by a much faster V2 system (see below).

 How WPProbe Works (and What It Can’t Do)